Best Places to Eat in Ushuaia Argentina

 Although I will say that the service was slow due to the fact that there we 50 plus people in the restaurant, the quality of the food far surpassed any other issues.

 I ordered my steak medium rare and it was divine.
-Most places overcook a medium rare steak, but not at Christopher’s in Ushuaia!
+Most restaurants overcook a medium rare steak, but not at Christopher’s in Ushuaia!
 As a side, I ordered mashed potatoes.
 When it came out I was overwhelmed at the amount of mashed potatoes I received.
 It was literally a skillet of fresh made cheesy mashed potatoes.
 As a self-proclaimed mashed potato expert, these were the most amazing mashed potatoes I have ever eaten.
 While I was unable to finish them, I did share them with the rest of the table who also agreed with me on their deliciousness.

 When going to Christopher’s keep in mind that the prices are above average for what you will pay in Ushuaia.
-I would consider Christopher’s as restaurant to go to for a special night out.
+I would consider Christopher’s a restaurant to go to for a special night out.

 During our time in Ushuaia, Amy and I stopped by Dali 3 different times.
 The chill atmosphere was so welcoming, I immediately felt right at home.